Vryburg High School: Sports

 The school has a strong sporting reputation and also has access to the excellent grounds which include rugby, hockey, and soccer pitches as well as netball and tennis courts at the Gert Lubbe sports grounds.

 Boarding houses

-On 7 September 1967, Dr Nico Malan, then the administrator of the colony, opened the current residence buildings.
+On 7 September 1967, Dr Nico Malan, then the administrator of the province, opened the current residence buildings.

 The two current residence buildings were not easy to obtain.
 The matter was even quoted in the Provincial Council where it was granted after a number of representations.

 J.P.
 (Hannes) du Toit, former provincial councillor, worked particularly hard for the acquisition of the two residences during his term.
-The girl's residence was therefore named after him: House Hannes du Toit.
+The girl's residence was therefore named after him: Hannes du Toit House.

-Dr Nico Malan was the former administrator of the cape who gave the final approval for the buildings.
-The boy's residence, House Nico Malan, was named after him.
+Dr Nico Malan was the former administrator of the Cape Province who gave the final approval for the buildings.
+The boy's residence, House Nico Malan House, was named after him.